-Spring is here, finally, and Northwest farmers markets are gearing up.
-I’m in Portland this month and that means Saturday mornings at my favorite Northwest market, PFM at PSU.
+Spring is here and Northwest farmers markets are gearing up.
+That means Saturday mornings at my favorite Northwest market, PFM at PSU.

 The Portland Farmers Market (PFM) on the Portland State University (PSU) campus in downtown Portland is everything a local farmers market should be: fresh, seasonal, regional, sustainable, and mostly organic.
 I’m not the only one who thinks it rocks.